xebia-functional/coding-guidelines/java/spring/README.md

 ### 4.1.
 API's

-All API's Service should follow the same pattern described in the [Services](#2-services) section.
+All API's Services should follow the same pattern described in the [Services](#2-services) section.
 Below is an example of an API service implementation that exposes a method at http(s)://host/api/vi1/users/{accessToken}/user/{userId}.

 ```java